 Bhutto purged the military ranks of about 1,400 officers.
 He also created a paramilitary force called the Federal Security Force (which functioned almost as his personal bodyguard), a watchdog on the armed forces, and an internal security force.
 A white paper on defense issued in 1976 firmly subordinated the armed forces to civilian control and gave Bhutto, then also prime minister, the decisive voice in all matters relating to national security.
 In that role, Bhutto took credit for bringing home more than 90,000 prisoners of war without allowing any of them to come to trial in Bangladesh for war crimes.
 In 1976 Bhutto replaced Tikka Khan, whose term had expired, with General Mohammad Zia ul-Haq as chief of staff of the army.
 Like Ayub Khan, Zia was appointed over several more senior generals.
-Also like Ayub, Zia came from a community not heavily represented in the armed forces (the Arains from Punjab) and was thought to be without political ambition.
+Also like Ayub Khan, Zia came from a community not heavily represented in the armed forces (the Arains from Punjab) and was thought to be without political ambition.

 In April 1972, Bhutto lifted martial law and convened the National Assembly, which consisted of members elected from the West Wing in December 1970 (plus two from the East Wing who decided their loyalties were with a united Pakistan).
 The standing controversies about the role of Islam, provincial autonomy, and the form of government-presidential or parliamentary-remained on the agenda.
-There was much jostling for position among the three major political groups: the PPP, most powerful in Punjab and Sindh, and the National Awami

-Party (NAP) and the Jamiat-ul-Ulama-i-Islam (JUI), both based in the North-West Frontier Province and Balochistan.
+There was much jostling for position among the three major political groups: the PPP, most powerful in Punjab and Sindh; the National Awami Party (NAP) and the Jamiat-ul-Ulama-i-Islam (JUI), both based in the North- West Frontier Province and Balochistan.
 The provincial assemblies were constituted from those elected in December 1970.

 There was much tension during the process of drafting a new constitution, especially from members from the North-West Frontier Province and Balochistan.
 Bhutto reached some accommodation with opposition leaders from those two provinces on the matter of gubernatorial appointment and constitutional principle.

-Pakistan's third indigenous constitution was formally submitted on December 31, 1972, approved on April 10, 1973, and promulgated on independence day, August 14, 1973.
+Pakistan's third constitution was formally submitted on December 31, 1972, approved on April 10, 1973, and promulgated on independence day, August 14, 1973.
 Although Bhutto campaigned in 1970 for the restoration of a parliamentary system, by 1972 he preferred a presidential system with himself as president.
 However, in deference to the wishes of the opposition and some in his own cabinet, Bhutto accepted a formal parliamentary system in which the executive was responsible to the legislature.
-The unicameral parliament was changed to a bicameral legislature, consisting of the Senate, or upper house, and the National Assembly, or lower house.
-Purportedly in the interests of government stability, provisions were also included that made it almost impossible for the National Assembly to remove the prime minister.
+Supposedly, in the interests of government stability, provisions were also included that made it almost impossible for the National Assembly to remove the prime minister.
 The 1973 constitution provided for a federal structure in which residuary powers were reserved for the provinces.
 However, Bhutto dismissed the coalition NAP-JUI ministries in Balochistan and the North-West Frontier Province, revealing his preference for a powerful center without opposition in the provinces.